 How to Write an Effective Job Ad

 A job ad is more than a check box in a long list of tasks for a faculty search.
-It is an opportunity to tell potential applicants who we are, what we do, and signal our enthusiasm for welcoming highly qualified and collaborative colleagues who will advance our mission, vision and values.
+It is an opportunity to tell potential applicants who we are, what we do, and signal our enthusiasm for welcoming highly qualified and collaborative colleagues to the School of Medicine.

 A strong job ad typically includes:

-Expansive thinking and language that will attract a broad pool of applicants.
+Expansive thinking and language that will attract a broad pool of qualified applicants from a range of backgrounds.

 Is it clear that applicants with a range of relevant expertise and interests in your field are encouraged to apply?